elf-alchemist/masterpack/steam/README.md

 <hr/>

-Fifth: Now, close your explorer, returning to your Steam library, go to Doom II and repeat steps 1 and 2, you should now see the installation of Doom II, in here we have more directories to worry about, to begin, we'll concern with "base/", for now.
+Fifth: Now, close your explorer, return to your Steam library, go to Doom II and repeat steps 1 and 2, you should now see the installation of Doom II, in here we have more directories to worry about, to begin, we'll concern with "base/", for now.

 ![Onto Doom II](./steam5.png)